Sustainable agriculture and protection of biodiversity

 - training and support for farmers in good practices

-77% of these vineyards are certified according to environmental standards: “Sustainable Wine Growing New Zealand” (SWNZ) in New Zealand; “EntWine Australia” in Australia; good practices established by Cognac and Champagne producers in France; and Napa Green Business certification in the United States, among others.
+83% of the tested vineyards are certified according to environmental standards: “Sustainable Wine Growing New Zealand” (SWNZ) in New Zealand; “EntWine Australia” in Australia; good practices established by Cognac and Champagne producers in France; and Napa Green Business certification in the United States, among others.

 BioGro certified crop in New Zealand: New Zealand, which is already at the cutting edge of organic farming, stepped up its efforts and in 2011 obtained its first BioGro certification for its Fairhall vineyard.